FelipeZerokun/SDCE-01-Finding-Lane-Lines/README.md

 # SDCE-ComputerVision
+Module 01 Computer vision

-Module 01 of Self-Driving Car engineer Nano Degree.
-Computer vision
+First project of the Self-Driving car engineer Nano Degree.
+Detecting Lanes in a image and in a video